Topolyte/SQLiteZero/README.md

     let allRows = try db.execute(sql, 1.65).all()
     #expect(allRows.count == 2)

-    // Require exactly one row, otherwise raise an exception:
+    // Request exactly one row using one().
+    // If zero or more than one row is returned, an exception is thrown.

     #expect (try db.execute("select 1 + 1").one()[0] == 2)